 The primitive sensations are however not to be identified with the special senses, for each of these senses is a system of many powers which have grown into a definite unity, have been educated by experience.
 According to Beneke, the process of the formation of new powers mainly takes place during sleep.
 Further, the combination between stimulus and power may be weak or strong.
 If the combination is weak, tile two elements are said to be movable, and they may flow over from one to another of the already formed psychical products.
 However, a formed faculty still exists on the removal of its stimulus and sinks back as a trace into unconsciousness.
 There, the faculty may be recalled by the application of a stimulus or by the attraction towards it of some of the movable elements or newly formed original powers.
 The described traced and the flowing over of the movable elements are the most important conceptions in Beneke’s psychology.
 Beneke manages to explain that formed faculties are simply developments from traces of earlier processes.
 According to Beneke, the process of mental development is therefore the result of the action and interaction of the simple laws.

-At yovisto you may be interested in the lecture It is not hard at all to Challenge Socrates by Joshua Landy who examines great works of philosophy and literature to explore what it might take to lead a well-lived life.
+At yovisto academic video search you may be interested in the lecture It is not hard at all to Challenge Socrates by Joshua Landy who examines great works of philosophy and literature to explore what it might take to lead a well-lived life.

 References and Further Reading: